Hypercubed/mime-lookup/README.md

 npm install mime mime-db
 ```

-**mine-db is optional and only needed it ypu wish to use the mime-db mime-type datadase.**
+**mine-db is optional and only needed it you wish to use the mime-db mime-type database.**

 ## Contributing / Testing